ploomber/ploomber/doc/user-guide/file_clients.rst

 File clients are used for uploading File products to the cloud.
 Currently two clients are supported for Amazon S3 and Google Cloud respectively.

-During the upload process, an absolute local file path of ``/path/to/project/out/data.csv`` gets translated to ``path/to/parent/out/data.csv``.
+During the upload process, an absolute local file path of ``/path/to/project/out/data.csv`` gets translated to the remote path ``path/to/parent/out/data.csv``.
 Here, ``parent`` is the parent folder in the bucket to store the files.

 Pre-requisites